 Gold Digger: Sugar wants to marry a millionaire.
 "Daphne" turns into this as well.

 Has Two Daddies: The second-to-last reason the movie shows Daphne giving Osgood for trying to turn down his marriage proposal concerns Daphne's inability to have children.
 Osgood reminds Daphne that they could adopt some.

 "Jerry, boy, why do you have to paint everything so black?
 Suppose you got hit by a truck?
 Suppose the stock market crashes?
 Suppose Mary Pickford divorces Douglas Fairbanks?
 Suppose the Dodgers leave Brooklyn?
 Suppose Lake Michigan overflows?"

 Hollywood Darkness: The scenes when Sugar is running out to meet Joe after the concert are full of shadows and a bright sky...at one o'clock in the morning.

-Homoerotic Subtext: So very much, particulary for 1959.
+Homoerotic Subtext: So very much, particularly for 1959.
 At one point Jerry-as-Daphne seems to be developing genuine romantic feelings for Osgood, much to Joe's consternation (and we later find out that Osgood is completely unfazed by Jerry's real gender).
 Also, Sugar doesn't seem to initially mind getting a full-on kiss from Josephine.
-On a side note, Joe and Jerry are Heterosexual Life-Partners, Joe is very insistant that they do everything together and that what's Jerry's is his and while Jerry vocally ojects, he goes along with it anyway.
+On a side note, Joe and Jerry are Heterosexual Life-Partners, Joe is very insistent that they do everything together and that what's Jerry's is his and while Jerry vocally objects, he goes along with it anyway.

 Though the last case may be more akin to them being like brothers, with Jerry being the little brother who gets bullied into doing things he doesn't want to.